kevinNdahayo/Frontend-Mentor-challenges/Readme2.md

 3- go to your github account and set new repository, Then remote it with your local repo and push changes

-4- now you are set then you can start to code and push changes to your github account
+4- now you are set then you can start to code and push changes to your github account 4- now you are set then you can start to code and push changes to your github account.

 ## Happy coding